JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace/intellij-12-build.md

 Navigate to **File > Settings... > Build, Execution, Deployment > Build Tools > Gradle** and select the "Project SDK" as the Gradle JVM at the bottom.
 If that does not exist, just select JDK 21.

-{% figure caption:"Gradle JVM is project SDK (showing JDK 21 as example)" %}
+{% figure caption:"Gradle JVM is project SDK (showing "Projekt SDK temurin-21" as example)" %}
 ![Gradle JVM is project SDK](guidelines-intellij-settings-gradle-gradlejvm-is-projectjvm.png)
 {% endfigure %}